Slash (musician): Equipment

-Since 1997, Slash has collaborated with Gibson on seventeen signature Les Paul modelsfive through Gibson USA; seven through the Gibson Custom Shop; and five through the Gibson subsidiary Epiphone.
+Since 1997, Slash has collaborated with Gibson on seventeen signature Les Paul models, including five through Gibson USA, seven through the Gibson Custom Shop, and five through the Gibson subsidiary Epiphone.
 Slash also plays various other Gibson guitars, including Firebirds and Explorers.
 He also plays or has played guitars by a plethora of other brands, including B.C.
 Rich with whom he has designed several custom models based on their Mockingbird and Bich designs.
 He has used guitars by Fender, Gretsch, Jackson, and Martin.
 He has also collaborated on signature equipment with other companies.
 In 1996, Marshall introduced the Marshall Slash Signature JCM 2555, an authentic reissue of the Marshall "Silver Jubilee" JCM 2555 released in 1987.
 It was the first signature amp ever produced by Marshall, with production limited to 3000.
 In 2007, Jim Dunlop introduced the Crybaby SW-95 Slash Signature Wah, designed after Slash's own custom-built Crybaby wah pedal.
 In 2010, Seymour Duncan introduced the Alnico II Pro Slash APH-2 pickups, which were designed to recreate the tone of Slash's main studio guitar.
 The Slash signature pickups were marketed through Seymour Duncan's YouTube channel with product demonstrator Danny Young performing the official videos.
 Also in 2010, Marshall introduced the Marshall AFD100, a recreation of the Marshall 1959 that Slash used for the recording of Appetite for Destruction, with production limited to 2300.

 On stage, Slash prefers Marshall amplifiers, particularly the Marshall "Silver Jubilee" JCM 2555 amp.
 He used a rented early-1970s Marshall 1959 for the recording of Appetite for Destruction.
 Slash enjoyed the amp so much that he tried to keep it, telling the rental company, S.I.R., that it had been stolen.
-However, the amp was repossessed by S.I.R. employees after a roadie accidentally brought it to rehearsals at the store.
+The amp was repossessed by S.I.R. employees after a roadie accidentally brought it to rehearsals at the store.
 For the recording of Velvet Revolver's debut album, Contraband, he used a Vox AC30 amp and small Fender tube amps, and on their second album, Libertad, he used the Marshall "Vintage Modern" 2466 amp.
-On his eponymous debut solo album he used a Marshall JCM 800, issued as "#34", and later, on the subsequent world tour, Slash used his signature Marshall AFD100 amp.
+On his eponymous debut solo album, he used a Marshall JCM 800, issued as "#34", and later, on the subsequent world tour, Slash used his signature Marshall AFD100 amp.

+In a 2018 interview, Slash said he did not use many pedals aside from an occasional phase, but was influenced to play electric guitar when he was younger when he played his guitar through a MXR Distortion + pedal.